 The field has reached a point in which it will be important to carefully consider methodological design appropriate for reptiles to ensure high quality research in the future.
 Furthermore, a more ecologically adapted approach will produce higher quality data better interpretable in relation to fitness.
 We want to encourage researcher to venture into this young and promising field and to be more bold in applying complex methodologies.
 For further reading on methodological considerations see Matsubara et al. (2017) and Whiting & Noble (2018).

+To be honest I did not get much from this conclusions section.
+I suggest a single pg that wraps things up, focusing on the key points.
+I found myself reading points that I had read only a few pages back.

 Acknowledgements

 This project was funded by Macquarie University.
+You could say that you were funded by an iMQRF scholarship during the writing of this paper, awarded by MQ.

 Supporting information

 Due to the large number of studies our review focused on the main results; further details on each study are summarised in Appendix Table 1.
+Could you be specific about what data is included?

 References